JisangYou/DEND/ReadMe.md

 Data must arrive within a given timeframe from the start of execution Pipelines must run on a particular schedule
 Data must not contain any sensitive information

+- Task Boundaries
+DAG tasks should be designed such that they are:

+Atomic and have a single purpose
+Maximize parallelism
+Make failure states obvious
+Every task in your dag should perform only one job.

+- Benefits of Task Boundaries
+1. Re-visitable
+2. Tasks that do just one thing are often more easily parallelized